DS-RF/Yambo_examples/README.md

 > git clone https://github.com/yambo-code/yambo.git

-If you need to update the code from the GitHub
+If you need to update the code from the GitHub (from *yambo* directory):

-> cd yambo
 > git pull origin master